 PIC: Brig Patrick Mwesigye addressing journalists about the patriotism training at the Uganda Media Centre in Kampala on Friday.
 (Credit: Mary Kansiime)

 KAMPALA - One thousand senior six leavers are to undergo patriotism training for 21 days.
 The training, which begins tomorrow, will end on May 18.

-The annual training conducted by the National Secretariat for Patriotic Corps (NSPC) will be held at Shimoni primary Teachers College, Bulindo, Wakiso district and about sh300m has been invested into the training.
+The annual training, which is conducted by the National Secretariat for Patriotism Corps (NSPC), will be held at Luzira Prisons Academy and Training College.

-Mwesigye explained that the secretariat’s mandate is in line with the country’s constitutional command that as every citizen of this country enjoy and exercise their rights and freedoms; they have a duty to be patriotic and loyal to this country.
+Mwesigye explained that the secretariat's mandate is in line with the country's constitutional command that as every citizen of this country enjoys and exercise their rights and freedoms, they have a duty to be patriotic and loyal to this country.

-“Through this training, we want to develop a resourceful, responsible, loyal and resilient citizenry that are ready to defend and transform this country,” he added.
+"Our mission is to develop a resourceful, responsible, loyal and resilient citizenry that is ready to defend and transform this country," Mwesigye said.

-The programme is a presidential initiative by President Yoweri Museveni which he launched in 2009.
+The programme is a presidential initiative that President Yoweri Museveni launched in 2009.
 The ultimate goal is to produce a new breed of enlightened population committed and devoted to national causes, and have love for the country.

-Since its inception, over 300,000 senior six leavers and 5000 students from NTCs, UTCs have been trained, and over 4,000 clubs introduced in secondary and tertiary institutions.
+Since its inception, over 320,000 senior six leavers and 5,000 students from NTCs, UTCs have been trained.
+Over 4,000 clubs were introduced in secondary and tertiary institutions.